-Under a licence issued by the Health Ministry of Luxembourg, the Commission's Directorate-General for Energy and Transport holds 140 low-activity sealed radioactive sources.
-The 65 gamma sources, 32 neutron sources and 43 sources containing fissile material are used for calibrating and testing measurement equipment in the context of nuclear safeguards or for operating equipment used for radiological protection of staff.
-A large majority of the sources are stored in specific locations on the premises of the European Commission in Luxembourg.
+Under a licence issued by the Health Ministry of Luxembourg, the Commission's Directorate-General for Energy and Transport (DG TREN) holds 37 low-activity sealed radioactive sources.
+The 27 gamma sources, 10 neutron sources and 43 sources containing fissile material are used for calibrating and testing measurement equipment in the context of nuclear safeguards or for operating equipment used for radiological protection of staff.
+The above mentioned sources are stored in specific locations on the premises of the European Commission in Luxembourg.